kiok46/BCAF/README.md

 # Bitcoin Cash Audit Framework (BCAF)

-The Bitcoin Cash Audit Framework (BCAF) is a comprehensive standard for auditing smart contracts on the Bitcoin Cash network.

-BCAF delivers a structured methodology for identifying security vulnerabilities, operational risks, and adherence to best practices tailored to the BCH ecosystem.
+The Bitcoin Cash Audit Framework (BCAF) is a standard designed to help audit smart contracts on the Bitcoin Cash Blockchain.
+It offers a structured way to spot security issues, operational risks, and check whether contracts follow best practices.

-Every contract should be systematically evaluated against a detailed checklist of audit criteria.
-For each identified vulnerability or failed check, the framework requires clear documentation and reporting, ensuring transparency and actionable remediation guidance.
+Each contract should be systematically evaluated against a checklist of known vectors that may lead to vulnerabilities.
+When a new vulnerability is discovered, it can be added to the checklist for future reference—allowing other audits to benefit from prior findings.
+For every failed check or identified issue, the framework requires clear documentation and reporting, ensuring transparency and actionable remediation guidance.

-It is hoped that projects will use this framework as a foundation to write more comprehensive and accurate audit reports.

-## Motivation

-With the inevitable rise of complex contract structures due to enhanced VM capabilities of Bitcoin Cash, it is important to have a framework that can be used to audit these contracts.
-Hope is for BCAF to act as a stepping stone or become the go to standard for auditing contracts on Bitcoin Cash.
+As the Bitcoin Cash virtual machine evolves and enables more complex contract structures, BCAF aims to serve as a foundation or even the goto standard for auditing smart contracts on the network.

 ---